top of page

 Langley, British Columbia

-Despite changing the packaging from traditional wooden boxes to colourful cardboard boxes, British Columbians celebrated the First Orange Ship for many more years.
-Japanese mandarin oranges remain a West Coast Christmas holiday tradition today.
+Despite onboard refrigeration, British Columbians celebrate the arrival of the First Orange Ship for many more years, and Japanese mandarin oranges remain a West Coast Christmas holiday tradition today.

 bottom of page